arjankoning1/autoendf/README.md

 ```
   - git clone https://github.com/arjankoning1/autoendf.git
   - cd autoendf/bin
-  - Edit autobnl, autoprepro, autonjoy and change the Thome and bin variables to match with <your bin directory>
+  - Edit autobnl, autoprepro, autonjoy, autofudge and change the Thome and bin variables to match with <your bin directory>
 ```

 ## Sample case

 A successful installation can be verified by running the sample case.
 ```
-cd autoendf/sample
+cd autoendf/samples
 ./verify
 ```